Compensation

 • HRA exemption is available only under the old tax regime; the new tax regime does not allow this exemption

-• Employees who own a home with a home loan can still claim HRA exemption if they rent a different residence (for example, working in a different city from where the home is located)
+• Employees who own a home with a home loan can still claim HRA exemption if they rent a different residence (for example, working in a different city from where the home is located).
+Section 24 home loan interest deduction can stack with HRA in this scenario.

 Why HRA Matters for Foreign Companies